cfjedimaster/raymondcamden2018/_posts/2008/11/05/2008-11-05-Building-CRUD-with-Transfer.md

 &lt;cfset application.transfer.save(e)&gt;
 </code>

 Wow, that's pretty difficult.
-There is also a <a href="http://docs.transfer-orm.com/wiki/Persisting_and_Retrieving_Objects.cfm#Transfer.create(transferObject%2C_%5BuseTransaction%5D)">create</a> method, but since save can handle both new and old objects, I don't see much point in using it.
+There is also a <a href="http://docs.transfer-orm.com/wiki/Persisting_and_Retrieving_Objects.cfm#Transfer.create(transferObject{% raw %}%2C_%{% endraw %}5BuseTransaction%5D)">create</a> method, but since save can handle both new and old objects, I don't see much point in using it.

 Here is a complete example.
 I put this in index.cfm, again, thinking baby steps here, and dumped out the memento values both before and after the save.